Optimizing Reusable Knowledge for Continual Learning via Metalearning: Introduction

 Consequently, to build and query its shared KB, MARK exploits two complementary learning strategies.
 On the one hand, a metalearning technique provides the key mechanism to meet two goals: i) encourage weight updates that are useful for multiple tasks, and ii) enrich the KB with new knowledge as the model learns new tasks.
 On the other hand, a set of trainable masks provides the key mechanism to selectively choose from the KB relevant weights to solve each task.

 In terms of its inner operation, MARK works by first forcing the model to reuse current knowledge via functions that detect the importance of each pattern learned in the KB, and later expanding its knowledge if past knowledge is not sufficient to successfully perform a task.
-For instance, when facing different tasks related to the classification of animals, MARK takes advantage of its metalearning approach to learn relevant features to discriminative concepts such as fur, paws, fin, and ears.
+As an intuition behind how MARK works (not to be taken literally), when facing different tasks related to the classification of animals, MARK may take advantage of its metalearning approach to learn relevant features to discriminative concepts such as fur, paws, fin, and ears.
 Afterwards, when solving a task related to the discrimination of horses vs zebras, it might use a mask to focus on features related to fur rather than fins or ears.

 We perform extensive experiments to analyze the inner workings behind MARK.
 In particular, we demonstrate that, indeed, MARK is able to accumulate knowledge incrementally as it learns new tasks.
 Furthermore, in terms of the pieces of knowledge used to solve each task, our experiments confirm that the use of task dependent feature masks results critical to the success of the method.
 We summarize our contributions as follows: \begin{itemize}[leftmargin=*] \itemsep{0.1em} \item We propose MARK, a novel method for continual learning scenarios that is based on two complementary mechanisms: i) A new method to build a KB that incrementally accumulates relevant knowledge from several tasks while avoiding CF problems, ii) A mechanism to query this KB to extract relevant knowledge to solve new tasks.